 (5) The members of the ICB elect a member of the ICB Executive Board as Chairwoman/ Chairman and a representative who represents the ICB externally and chairs the meetings.

 (6) The Board of Trustees of the Foundation may also seek advice on questions of the built heritage and historic garden conservation from the working group Branitz Park and Culture Landscape.

 (7) The Board of Trustees of the Foundation may set up further working groups for its other consultations and preparation of its decisions.
 Tasks from selected subject areas of fundamental importance are to be assigned to working groups for closer investigation.

-These Articles of Association shall enter into force on the day following the adoption of the Articles of Association by the Board of Trustees.
+This Foundation Charter shall enter into force on the day following the adoption of the Foundation Charter by the Board of Trustees.